Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 The MG5 EV is built for comfort, not speed, but it still manages 0-62mph in a reasonable 7.7 seconds.
 It rolls about in the corners quite a bit, but the trade-off is a really smooth ride.

 There are two battery options: 55kWh and 61kWh versions.
-The former is good for 214 miles between charges, while the latter stretches that to 250 miles, impressive for such an affordable car.
+The former is good for 214 miles between charges, while the latter stretches that to 250 miles, impressive for such an affordable used car.

 7. Volvo EX40